Please note that Tapas no longer supports Internet Explorer.

 I mentally ran through acquaintances who might fit those characteristics.
 "That's a pretty common description.
 There are plenty of guys who'd match. —Like him, for instance."

-I indicated a friend-of-a-friend who happened to catch my eye, and the man noticed my gaze and smiled toward us—or rather, mostly toward Brian.
+I indicated a friend of a friend who happened to catch my eye, and the man noticed my gaze and smiled toward us—or rather, mostly toward Brian.

 "...Not him.
-He's thinner than what I was told."
+He's thinner than what the staff described."

 "So more muscular than that guy?
 He really was pretty built, huh."